Project

 Introducing The 89 Percent Project

-The 89 Percent Project marks CCNow’s fifth anniversary and aims to replicate the global impact of our first joint coverage week, in September 2019, when our then-323 partners produced thousands of news stories that helped break the climate silence that prevailed in the media.
-Today, CCNow has grown to more than 500 partners, making an even greater impact possible.
+The 89 Percent Project aims to replicate the global impact of CCNow’s first dedicated coverage week, in September 2019, when our then-323 partner news outlets produced thousands of stories that helped break the climate silence that had long prevailed throughout the world’s media.
+We look forward to making even more of an impact this time.
+To hear more, email us at editors@coveringclimatenow.org.